Addiction and Lifestyles in Contemporary Europe Reframing Addictions Project (ALICE RAP)

 Local Tobacco Control Profiles for England (Public Health England)

-Provides a snapshot of the extent of tobacco use, tobacco related harm, and measures being taken to reduce this harm at a local level.
+Provides a snapshot of the extent of tobacco use, tobacco related harm, and measures being taken to reduce this harm at a local level in England

 Mortality among drug users in Europe: new and old challenges for public health